MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 - **Workarounds**: Edit the auto-generated action “Move mouse to image” through the Designer and decrease the Tolerance parameter in the Advanced settings.

-- **Issue**: Image recorder does not support double-click.

-- **Workarounds**: Edit the flow and manually add a “Send mouse click” action with parameter “Mouse event to send: Double click” right after the respective “Move mouse to image” action.

 - **Issue**: The “Extract text from image” popup that appears after sending a right-click using the Image recorder, may hide behind the popup of the application.

 - **Workarounds**: Send the right-click to another place on the screen.